Transforming Digital Advertising in Web3

 Jennifer Silver has over 20 years of executive experience and brings to Permission an extensive background in law, entertainment and media.
-As General Counsel, Jennifer manages all legal affairs, including risk assessment, compliance, IP, contract management, and corporate governance.
-As COO, she is responsible for oversight of business operations, project management, and human relations, as well as assuring that Permission.io’s values are imparted across the organization at every level, aligning cross-organizational strategy, processes and procedures.
-Prior to Permission, Jennifer began her career at Del, Shaw, Moonves, Tanaka, Finkelstein & Lezcano, one of the most respected entertainment law boutiques in the world.
+Jennifer manages all legal affairs, including risk assessment, compliance, IP, contract management, and corporate governance.
+Additionally, she is responsible for oversight of business operations, project management, and human relations, as well as assuring that Permission.io’s values are imparted across the organization at every level, aligning cross-organizational strategy, processes and procedures.
+Jennifer began her career at Del, Shaw, Moonves, Tanaka, Finkelstein & Lezcano, one of the most respected entertainment law boutiques in the world.
 She went on to build a thriving turnaround consultancy focused on leadership reorg and business restructuring.
-More recently, Jennifer has served as a strategic advisor and business consultant to numerous startups and has held various officer roles on multiple nonprofit boards.
+More recently, Jennifer has served as a strategic advisor and business consultant to numerous startups and has held various officer roles on multiple boards.

 The era of data centralization and exploitation has peaked.
 As blockchain and other distributed technologies mature and become a foundation of Web 3.0, the Internet economy will be driven by peer-to-peer, permission-based transactions and communications that eliminate the need and functions of central authorities and monopolistic gatekeepers.